mittwald/typo3-mw-matomo-widget/README.md

 The extension fetches statistics via the Matomo API and uses the TYPO3 caching framework to cache results for one hour.

+## Requirements

+The extension is only compatible with Matomo version 5 or greater.

 ## Screenshots

 ![Screenshot of the dashboard widgets](Documentation/Images/mw-matomo-widget.png "Screenshot of the dashboard widgets")